Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ---

-In this blog post I will present a Kaggle based [NLP](https://www.wikiwand.com/en/Natural_language_processing) project.
+In this blog post I will present a Kaggle based [NLP](https://www.wikiwand.com/en/Natural_language_processing) project (see the project Kaggle (https://www.kaggle.com/c/nlp-getting-started/overview)).
 The project is the following.
 We are given a data set containing tweets and some extra information about them.
 These tweets are labeled according to whether they speak about disasters or not.
 The goal of the project is simple: Making a model that automatically classifies tweets into the category "it speaks about a disaster" or